etotolo/blog_academic/content/project/Fintech revolution.md

 title = "Fintech revolution"

 # Project summary to display on homepage.
 summary = "Fintechs are at the core of financial innovation.
-Is this good or bad for development?."
+Is this good or bad for development?"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "digital_credit.jpg"